Blog

 It’s telling that Google’s famed Project Aristotle study found psychological safety – essentially a culture of mutual trust and respect – was the key factor of high-performing teams (library.hbs.edu).
 In fact, researchers noted that whether teammates sit in the same office or are distributed around the world mattered far less than whether they felt safe to take risks and speak up.
 The flip side is also true: when trust is missing, fear and micromanagement creep in, collaboration stalls, and performance suffers.

 Building genuine trust is hard work – it develops slowly and steadily – but it’s absolutely worth the effort for any hybrid team.
-Trust is the foundation that allows team members to communicate openly, collaborate creatively, and lean on each other across distances.
 The following are the practices I’ve found most effective for cultivating each of the three pillars of trust (honesty, loyalty, and competence) in a hybrid setting.

 Honesty: Create Transparency and Open Communication